nicpatlan/go_web_server/README.md

 >     "Authorization": "Bearer example_jwt"
 > }

-The response body of the login endpoint will include a javascript web token or JWT used for authentication for a period of 1 hour.
+The response body of the login endpoint will include a JSON web token or JWT used for authentication for a period of 1 hour.
 This JWT is used for verifying posts and updating user information.